-Alexandria Area High School College Credit Courses College Credit may be earned in the following ways: Project Lead the Way offers a dynamic high school program that provides students with realworld Course Substitution Credit : PLTW course substitutes for a program course.
-Treated similar to AP or transfer credit. learning and hands-on experience.
-Computer Integrated Manufacturing (CIM) Introduction to Engineering Design (IED) Advanced Standing Credit: PLTW course eliminates the need for an elective course; or gives them no course credit, but gives them credit to advance their class standing (i.e. early registration, parking preferences, early financial assistance increase due to reaching junior status quicker).
-Principles of Engineering (POE) Partial Course Credit: Grant partial credit for a course, thus reducing the tuition to the student, but not the time.
-Project Lead the Way (PLTW) Many Colleges and Universities across the nation are PLTW Affiliate Partners including those listed at https://www.pltw.org/our-partners/college-and-university- Bridge Courses: Course designed specifically to fill any gaps between the PLTW courses and related program courses. partners/minnesota PLTW classes are nationally standardized project-based courses Retro-Credit Model: Students that successfully complete a higher level course in a sequence are granted program credit for a prerequisite course. that prepare students for college-level work and culminate with a student assessment, which colleges and universities can use to determine if a student earns college credit.
-The Test-out or Challenge Exam: Students are allowed to sit for a challenge exam, which upon successful completion will give them credit for the program course. following are ways post-secondary institutions articulate with PLTW (some institutions define these terms differently, so please verify before making assumptions).
-Check if the Scholarship Partner: Students are awarded a scholarship or grant based upon their enrollment in PLTW programs or course(s).
-Students are eligible to apply for scholarships, specifically designated for PLTW students. colleges you're interested in offer any of the following PLTW opportunities.
-Admissions Preference Partner: PLTW courses act as one of the required courses for admissions, such as a science or math equivalency courses.
-PLTW programs or courses are part of their weighted admissions requirements used when accepting students into the institution or degree program.
-PLTW enrollment grants automatic enrollment into the institution or degree program.
-North Dakota State College of Science Articulation Agreement Complete the following at AAHS: Culinary Arts I Culinary Arts II Cardinal Café (Culinary Arts III) Portfolio Earn toward NDSCS Culinary Arts Program: CULN 100 Culinary Fundamentals (3 credits) Students who take these courses in grades 10-12 (not 9) and earn a B or better in this AAHS course will receive an Articulated College Credit Certificate (issued by ATCC) which is valid for 5 years.
-When you enroll in an applicable program at ATCC , you will be able to transfer your high school course to meet the college credits listed below.
-Accounting I or Accounting II ACCT1501 Accounting for Business (2 credits) Runestone Partnership Computer Integrated Manufacturing (CIM) MACH1523 Machine Tool Theory I (1 of 3 credits) MACH 2523 Intro to Computer Aided Manufacturing (1 of 3 credits) Tech Prep Agreements Introduction to Engineering Design (IED) MACH1505 Blueprint Reading/Geo Tolerancing I (1 of 2 credits) MFGT1550 Engineering Drafting (1 of 2 credits) Introduction to Networks CVNP1603 Cisco I (3 credits) Principles of Engineering (POE) MEDR1601 Engineering Drawing I (1 of 3 credits) MFGT1560 Mechatronics I (1 of 3 credits) Post Secondary Enrollment Options (PSEO) You must meet with your counselor to discuss PSEO enrollment in the spring.
+Alexandria Area High School College Credit Courses College Credit may be earned in the following ways: North Dakota State Col- lege of Science Articula- tion Agreement Complete the following at AAHS: Culinary Arts I Culinary Arts II Cardinal Café (Culinary Arts III) Portfolio Earn toward NDSCS Culinary Arts Program: CULN 100 Culinary Fundamentals (3 credits) Runestone Partnership Tech Prep Agreements Students who take these courses in grades 10-12 (not 9) and earn a B or better in this AAHS course will receive an articulated College Credit Certificate (issued by ATCC) which is valid for 5 years.
+Accounting I Introduction to Networks When you enroll in an applicable program at ATCC , you will be able to transfer your high school course to meet the college credits listed below.
+ACCT1501 Accounting for Business (2 credits) CVNP1603 Cisco I (3 credits) Post Secondary Enrollment Options (PSEO) You must meet with your counselor to discuss PSEO enrollment in the spring.
 You will discuss enrollment and courses to meet the graduation requirements at Alexandria Area High School.
 Counselors are not available during the summer to discuss course enrollment for PSEO.
 Students must notify their school by May 30 if they want to participate in PSEO for the following school year.
 This option allows any 11th or 12th grader to attend a Minnesota college (subject to college acceptance) at the expense of the state.
 Students will be granted credits toward their high school diploma for classes successfully completed at the college level.
 Eligible 10th grade students can enroll in one Career and Technical Education course.
 It is important that you check with the college you are interested in for the specific PSEO application deadline.